r0g3r0g3r/r0g3r0g3r/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on nothing special
+- 🌱 I’m currently learning Rust
+- 👯 I’m looking to collaborate on community open source

 <!--
 **r0g3r0g3r/r0g3r0g3r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on nothing special
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on community open source
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...